prit-lakhani/team-project-team-16/Documentation/Journals/Prit Project Journal.md

     1. Completed add flight functionality and display flights based on user needs.
   - What am I planning to work on next?
     1. Develope an API to assign random gate to each flights.
-    2. Gate Assignments and updated the flight details with assigned gate number.
+    2. Gate Assignments and update the flight details with assigned gate number.
   - What tasks are blocked waiting on another team member?
     1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.